Home Security Systems: Your Options for 2024

 Ring Floodlight

-• How it Works — These motion-activated devices “flood” a yard or driveway with a bright light.
-Criminals prefer the cover of darkness, and floodlights completely eliminate the dark and expose the bad guys.
+• How it Works — These motion-activated devices “flood” a yard or driveway with bright light.
+Criminals prefer the cover of darkness.
+Floodlights completely eliminate darkness and expose the bad guys.

 • Key Features & Tech — Many floodlights can be mounted in just minutes.
 Most boast ultra-bright LEDs, and some have a built-in siren that sounds when motion is triggered.
 Today’s best floodlights double as security cameras.

-• Add-ons and Integrations — Depending on your platform, you can set customizable motion zones, custom scheduling, fully integrate into a smart home ecosystem with mobile controls, and the list goes on.
+• Add-ons and Integrations — Depending on your platform, you can set customizable motion zones, set custom scheduling, fully integrate into a smart home ecosystem with mobile controls, and much, much more.

 Panic Buttons